Ginger Snaps (film): Plot

 A rash of dog killings strikes the quiet suburb of Bailey Downs, Ontario.
-Brigitte and Ginger Fitzgerald are teenage sisters who harbor a fascination with death.
-As children, they formed a pact to move out of the suburb or die together by the age of 16.
+Teenage sisters Brigitte and Ginger Fitzgerald harbor a fascination with death and formed a pact as children to move out of the suburb or die together by the age of 16.
 One night, while on their way to kidnap a dog owned by school bully Trina Sinclair, Ginger begins her first period.
-The scent of blood results in the girls being attacked by the creature responsible for the maulings.
-The creature bites Ginger and as the girls flee, the creature is run over by a van belonging to Sam Miller, a local drug dealer.
-Ginger foregoes going to the hospital because her wound has already healed.
+The scent of blood attracts by the creature responsible for the maulings, which bites Ginger.
+As the girls flee, the creature is run over by a van belonging to local drug dealer Sam Miller.
+Noticing that her wound has already healed, Ginger opts not to visit a hospital.

-Following the attack, Ginger undergoes transformations that concern Brigitte.
-She begins behaving aggressively, hair grows from her scars, she sprouts a tail, and menstruates heavily.
+Following the attack, Ginger undergoes transformations that concern Brigitte - she begins behaving aggressively, sprouts a tail, and menstruates heavily, and hair grows from her scars.
 Ignoring Brigitte's warnings, Ginger has unprotected sex with classmate Jason McCardy.
 Later, she furiously beats Trina in public and kills a neighbor's dog.
 Brigitte seeks out Sam to obtain information on what his van struck, and they agree that Ginger was attacked by a werewolf and is transforming into one.
-After a silver navel piercing proves ineffective as a remedy, Sam suggests infusing an extract of monkshood, also known as wolfsbane, a perennial plant often referred to in lycanthrope folklore.
+After a silver navel piercing proves ineffective as a remedy, Sam suggests infusing an extract of monkshood, a perennial plant often referred to in lycanthrope folklore.

 Trina appears at the Fitzgerald home and accuses Ginger of kidnapping her dog.
-As Ginger and Trina struggle, Trina dies accidentally when she slips and strikes her head upon the kitchen counter.
-The sisters hide the body in a freezer.
-Brigitte accidentally breaks off two of Trina's fingers while removing her body to bury it, and the fingers are misplaced.
-On Halloween, Brigitte brings monkshood to Sam and he creates an extract of the herb.
-Brigitte is attacked by an infected Jason, and defends herself by using the monkshood syringe on him.
+In the ensuing struggle, Trina slips and fatally strikes her head upon the kitchen counter.
+The sisters hide her body in a freezer.
+Brigitte accidentally breaks off two of Trina's fingers while removing her body to bury it, which she later misplaces.
+On Halloween, Brigitte brings monkshood to Sam, and he creates an extract from it.
+Brigitte is attacked by an infected Jason, and defends herself by using the monkshood syringe against him.
 His behavior suddenly changes, proving that the cure works.
-At school, she discovers Ginger's murder of the counselor and witnesses her killing the janitor.
+At school, Brigitte discovers that Ginger has killed the counselor, and witnesses her killing the janitor.
 Ginger discloses her intent to target Sam next at the Greenhouse Bash, a Halloween party hosted by him.